 - Therapeutic: Used as a cure for sexual traits, such as masturbation and high libidos.

-- Punitive: A punishment for the badly behaved and criminals.
+- Punitive: A punishment for the badly behaved.

 Death of Stephanie Uhlrig